Sneha123-zudo/Netflix-Website-Clone/README.md

 ###### 4. Global Reach:
 NETFLIX is not just a service; it's a global community.
 Our platform is accessible to viewers around the world, bringing people together through the magic of storytelling.

-## Contribution Guidelines 📑

-- Firstly add a star(⭐) in this Repository.
-- Fork the Repository and create a new branch for any updates/changes/issue you are working on.
-- Start Coding and do changes.
-- Commit your changes
-- Create a Pull Request which will be reviewed and suggestions would be added to improve it.
-- Add Screenshots and updated website links to help us understand what changes is all about.

-## Contributing is fun 🧡

-Contributions of anykind from anyone are always welcome!